-At the end of the Inca Trail, you will see the prodigious Machu Picchu and it will meet all your expectations, you will learn about the history and wonder at the ingenuity of the Inca builders.
-But before you reach Machu Picchu you will experience some other Inca ruins that will astonish and amaze you with stories of ancient civilizations set in a backdrop of high Andean peaks set among verdant landscapes.
+At the end of the Inca Trail, you will see the awe inspiring Machu Picchu, you’ll learn about the history and wonder at the ingenuity of the Inca builders.
+But before you reach Machu Picchu there are many other ruins that will amaze you with stories of the Incan civilizations.

 Here is a list of all the Inca Ruins that you will see on you 4-day trek to Machu Picchu.